There is a mental health crisis in the United States, perhaps exacerbated by COVID-19 and related concerns (social isolation, joblessness).

 Other obstacles and risk factors to social reintegration include getting a job.
 A 2002 study found that only 12.5% of employers would seriously consider an ex-offender for a job.
 That may have changed, however.

 According to a 2018 survey, many more managers and human resources professionals were willing to consider a qualified candidate who had a record.
-The rates differed widely based on the type of crime committed: from 65% or greater for substance abuse and misdemeanor offenses to about 10% for sexual assaults.
+The rates differed widely based on the type of crime committed: from 65% or greater for substance use disorder and misdemeanor offenses to about 10% for sexual assaults.

 Having a job does not always protect against reoffending.
 It takes satisfactory jobs that let the ex-offender feel they have some control.